How to get a job: your step-by-step road map to get hired

 Step 7: Applying for the jobs you want using the strategy that nobody told you about

-Having banged my head against the brick wall know as “application tracking systems” for 9 months, I can tell you they applying through them is a fool’s errand.
-Here’s what you’ll do in this step to get around that:
+Having hit my head against the brick wall know as “application tracking systems” for 9 months, I can tell you that applying through them is a fool’s errand.
+Here’s what you’ll learn about how to get a job in this step:

 Network your way into your target organizations

 Write cover letters highlighting your unfair advantages

 Turn the first interview into a “business consultation”

 Create a presentation showing your vision for the role

 Turn the second interview into a pitch for your vision